TranPhucVinh/Raspberry-Pi-GNU/Kernel/Build Raspbian from scratch/Implementations.md

 Once the system boot up completely, ``modprobe raspbian_kernel_driver`` to insert the module.
 # Enable I2C and SPI device
 With our initial setup so far with [bootfs](bootfs.md) and [rootfs](rootfs.md), I2C and SPI devices will be disable.
-To enable them, we need to update the ``config.txt`` file to support those devices, and build their kernel modules as the built-in modules.
+To enable them, we need to update the ``config.txt`` file to support those devices, then rebuild the whole bootfs and rootfs with those kernel modules as the built-in modules.

 Append those lines to ``config.txt`` to enable i2c1 and spi interface:
 ```sh